 Business and Financial Analytics for Nonprofits

-11. Nonprofit Revenue Reliability
+12. Nonprofit Revenue Reliability

 Just like a business, nonprofits need to have dependable sources of income in order to keep their lights on.
-That's what your annual fund is for!

 Look into your CRM to assess the status of your annual fund and measure your nonprofit’s revenue reliability year-over-year.
-You can pull reports on past years’ finances and use predictive analytics to find out answers to important questions like:
+You can pull reports on past years’ finances and use predictive analytics to find answers to important questions like:

 - How much funding can you expect in the form of recurring gifts?
-Remember that these sustained gifts will need to be unrestricted, so that you can use them for operating expenses rather than specific campaigns.
+Remember that these sustained gifts will need to be unrestricted so that you can use them for operating expenses rather than specific campaigns.

 - Has your nonprofit had consistent surpluses in the past?
-If you’ve been inconsistently breaking even or losing money year-over-year, you may need to revamp your annual fundraising strategies or assess your operating budget.
+If you’ve been inconsistently breaking even or losing money year over year, you may need to revamp your annual fundraising strategies or assess your operating budget.